Pop Culture Pepsi Challenge1 of 12

 Who would win?
 The Dark Knight, or the Man of Steel?
 Would impossible power triumph over the pinnacle of human potential?
 Ever since Batman got his hands on some Kryptonite, evidence seems to point to the ruthless guardian of Gotham triumphing over Superman, but is his victory so easily guaranteed?

-This age-old debate took center stage in the public conscience earlier this year when Batman v Superman: Dawn of Justice hit theaters.
+This age-old debate took center stage in the public conscience a few years ago when Batman v Superman: Dawn of Justice hit theaters.
 And even though that film’s last clash between the two heroes seemingly ended with Batman having the upper hand, there’s still room for debate.

 Well, because quite honestly, not even the two of them could agree on which parts of Marvel lore they each contributed.